 No matter where they choose to sit, they are engaged in their learning.
 Research shows that providing student choice within the three categories of environment, social and learning increases intrinsic motivation.
 Teachers can impact students self-efficacy right from the start, simply by letting them choose their learning spaces

-Lisa White, a sixth grade teacher in Kenowa Hills, has looked for creative ways to give her students flexible learning spaces, including Adopt-a-Classroom programs for supplies or sourcing alternative seating from Craiglist.
+Lisa White, a sixth grade teacher in Kenowa Hills, has looked for creative ways to give her students flexible learning spaces, including Adopt-a-Classroom programs for supplies or sourcing alternative seating from Craigslist.
 “I find that the students are excited to work at their collaborative settings,” she said.

 Lisa’s students agree.
 One told me that the flexible spaces support keeping focus on work and learning and another was excited for the collaborative options.